slerman12/BrokenWisdoms-V2-in-progress/9-Early-Work-in-Program.md

 ## Reinforcement Learning Neural Episodic Control Algorithms, Vision Architectures, and Generalization Across Environments
 **2017 - today**

-> I should probably elaborate elsewhere all the other RL algorithms I either came up with, or implemented during my PhD, "on the side" since nobody at U of R studies RL
+> I should probably elaborate elsewhere all the other RL algorithms I either came up with, or invented and implemented during my PhD, "on the side" since nobody at U of R studies RL

 ## ChatGPT Underlying Method Innovation (Long Before Time Innovation of Underlying Method of MHDPA)
 **2018**